MuhammadAsad29/NLPAssist/README.md

 ## Overview

-NLPAssist is a local university FAQ chatbot project developed as a CCP (Capstone Course Project).
+NLPAssist is a local university FAQ chatbot project developed as a CCP.
 It combines **Retrieval-Augmented Generation (RAG)** with a local language model to answer university-related questions accurately and in a natural tone.

 - **Retrieval:** MiniLM embeddings + FAISS vector search over FAQ dataset.
 - **Generation:** Local LLM (TinyLlama) generates answers from retrieved context.